PIKE LIKE A CHINESE DIVER

 Flossing.
 Flossing solves all the problems.
 Instead of stretching from both ends simultaneously, nerves prefer to be finessed a bit more.
 This means that to adequately address nerve mobility, you need to put one end of the nerve on TENSION, while the opposite end is on SLACK.
 Then, reverse it- you literally “floss” the nerve back and forth to “loosen” it up.
 This drastically improves the neural mobility, and (if it was limiting your stretch), may improve the overall range of motion in your pike.

 I WANT TO PIKE LIKE A DIVER!
 HOW DO I FLOSS MY NERVE?!

-You’re gonna have to be patient.
-In my next post, I’ll talk about and easy and safe way to address nerve tension and improve your pike stretch.
+Check out the sequel to this post, right here!
+In that post, I talk about easy and safe ways to address nerve tension and improve your pike stretch.

 If you want to learn more and start de-mystifying your flexibility training check out MyFLEX.
 This is my fully customized online flexibility training program for performing artists – of ANY flexibility level – who want to learn the WHY behind smarter and safer flexibility programming!